Exchange Rate Regimes

 The “Ideal” Currency Regime and Its Challenges

 Achieving all three conditions simultaneously is complex because they are inconsistent.
-If the exchange rate between currencies is credibly fixed and all currencies are convertible, then there would be a single global currency.
-In such a context, converting one national currency to another would be as simple as choosing between carrying coins or paper money in your pocket.
+If the exchange rate between currencies is credibly fixed and all currencies are convertible, then there would only be a single global currency, eliminating the need to convert from one national currency to another.
+Attempts to control interest rates, asset prices, or inflation by manipulating the supply of one currency relative to another would also be ineffective.

 Currency Regime Impact on Independent Monetary Policies